Thank you for visiting the Japanese Culture Center Capoeira page!

 After completing his bachelor’s degree at UNC-CH, Instrutor Brucutu moved to Chicago where he started the Grupo Capoeira Brasil’s Chicago branch in 2008.

-Instrutor Brucutu currently teaches and oversees the capoeira program at the Japanese Culture Center under the supervision of Formada Colibri.
+Instrutor Brucutu currently teaches and oversees the capoeira program at the Japanese Culture Center.

 Class Schedule and Cost